Nandan098/Walmart_Sales/README.md

 # Walmart_Sales
 This project demonstrates a complete end-to-end data analytics workflow using real-world Walmart sales data.
 I extracted the dataset, performed thorough cleaning and transformation using Python, and loaded the refined data into MySQL to execute analytical queries and solve business case studies.

-1️⃣ Environment Setup
+1️⃣ Environment Setup <br>
         Tools Used: Visual Studio Code, Python, MySQL & PostgreSQL Created a well-structured workspace with organized folders to ensure smooth development, data handling, and version control throughout the project.